michellevit/Amazon-Inventory-Checker-App/README.md

 ## How To Edit the Program<a name="how-to-edit"></a>
 - Open the app-builder.bat and change DEBUG value to TRUE (to see print statements)
+- Activate the Virtual Terminal - run: `.\venv\Scripts\activate`
-- After making code changes to file_processor.py - run:
+- After making code changes to the code - run: `.\app-builder.bat`
+- Run the app from the command line to see print statements in the terminal: `.\AmazonChecker.exe`
-  - `.\app-builder.bat`
+- Troubleshooting Notes:
   - Note 1: For unsuccessful build issues, see [Troubleshooting section](#troubleshooting)
   - Note 2: The virtual environment must be created and activated to run the build script (but not needed for running the program itself due to pyinstaller):
       - To create the virtual environment:
         - Ensure Python3 is installed on your system
         - Open a terminal
         - Navigate to project's root directory
         - Run: `python -m venv venv`
         - Run: `pip install -r requirements.txt`
       - To activate the virtual environment:
         - Open a terminal and navigate to the project's root dir
         - Run: `.\venv\Scripts\activate`
-- To run the app form the command line:
-  - `.\AmazonChecker.exe
-- Note: After the program is done being edited, open the app-builder.bat and make sure the DEBUG value is set to FALSE
+  - Note 3: After the program is done being edited, open the app-builder.bat and make sure the DEBUG value is set to FALSE

 ## Troubleshooting<a name="troubleshooting"></a>